CrafterKolyan/sandbox/README.md

 # Git and Github Sandbox Project
-This is just a sandbox to learn how git and github work
+This is just a sandbox to learn how git and github (and Docker) work

 # Some nice images from [shields.io](https://shields.io)
 ![Release](https://img.shields.io/github/release/CrafterKolyan/sandbox.svg?)